Cyfrin/Updraft/courses/security/3-first-audit/15-description/+page.md

 In the next lesson, we're going to go over `Proof of Concept` sometimes called `Proof of Code`.
 This is a critical section of our report where we show, irrefutably, that the vulnerability exists and has considerable impact.

-This is the section that prevents protocols from disregarding legitmate concerns.
+This is the section that prevents protocols from disregarding legitimate concerns.

 Let's get to the code!